rgalanakis/minimaestro/README.md

     - Violin
     - Harp

 Songs
 ---

+- Ride of the Valkyrie: Excellent.
-- Spring from the Four Seasons: Yay!
+- Spring from the Four Seasons: Using for demo, but not enough variety of instruments.
 - Overature to William Tell: Would need to be cleaned up to just the interesting parts.
 - Fur Elise: Already used by B Toys.
 Only Piano.
 - Hall of the Mountain King